Bernard Palissy: Early life

 According to his friend Pierre de L'Estoile, Palissy was born in 1510.
 The location of Palissy's birth is not certain, but it is believed to be either Saintes, Périgord, Limousin or Agen.
 He lived most of his life in Saintonge.
 Palissy was born to a poor family, and while his education did not include Greek or Latin, it did instruct him in practical sciences including geometry and surveying.
 Early in his life, Palissy was commissioned by the crown to survey the salt marshes of Saintonge.
-In his memoirs, Palissy tells us that he was apprenticed to a glass-painter.
-At the end of his apprenticeship he spent a journeyman year acquiring fresh knowledge in many parts of France, including Guyenne, Languedoc, Provence, Dauphiné, Burgundy and the Loire.
+In his memoirs, Palissy tells us that he was apprenticed to a glass painter.
+At the end of his apprenticeship he spent a year as a wandering journeyman acquiring fresh knowledge in many parts of France, including Guyenne, Languedoc, Provence, Dauphiné, Burgundy and the Loire.
 He later traveled north to the Low Countries, perhaps even in the Rhine Provinces of Germany, and to Italy.

 Palissy returned to Saintonge where he married and had children.
-Other than what he tells us in his autobiography, namely that he worked as a portrait-painter, glass-painter and land-surveyor, we have little record of how he lived during the first years of his married life.
+Other than what he tells us in his autobiography, namely that he worked as a portrait painter, glass painter, and land surveyor, we have little record of how he lived during the first years of his married life.